xp-framework/compiler/README.md

 Example
 -------
-The following code uses Hack, PHP 7.1 and PHP 7.0 features but runs on anything >= PHP 5.6.
+The following code uses Hack, PHP 7.2, PHP 7.1 and PHP 7.0 features but runs on anything >= PHP 5.6.
 Builtin features from newer PHP versions are translated to work with the currently executing runtime if necessary.

 ```php
 <?php // In a file "HelloWorld.php"